0xbitx/PCPWN/README.md

 PCPWN is an informative tutorial that guides you through the process of gaining unauthorized access to administrative privileges on a computer within a school or corporate environment, all without relying on the pre-existing company-created admin account.

 ### 1. Access Windows RE (Recovery Environment):
   Start by accessing recovery mode on the target system.
+[7 Quick Ways to Boot Into the Windows Recovery Environment](https://www.makeuseof.com/ways-to-boot-into-the-windows-recovery-environment/)

   #### When the computer is turned off: